MicrosoftDocs/learn/learn-pr/wwl-sci/incident-management-sentinel/includes/6-exercise-investigate-incident.md

 1. Scroll down to view or set the following configuration options:

-   - Expand the  **Entity mapping** section to define the entities that return as part of the query rule, to use for in-depth analysis.
+   - Expand the  **Entity mapping** section to define the entities that return as part of the query rule, which you can use for in-depth analysis.
 For this exercise, use the default values.
    - In the **Query scheduling** section, configure how often the query should run, and how far back in history to observe.
 Set **Run query every** to **5 minutes**.
    - In the **Alert threshold** section, you can specify the number of positive results that can return for the rule before an alert is generated.
 Use the default value of **is greater than 0**.
    - In the **Event grouping** section, accept the default selection **Group all events into a single alert**.